 The Company allocated the proceeds from the issuance of the notes to the warrants when applicable and to the notes based on their estimated fair market values at the date of issuance using the Black-Scholes option pricing model.
-The debt discount resulting from interest and the value of warrants computed at the inception of the notes payable is amortized over the term of the notes as additional interest expense.
-During the three months ended January 31, 2014, debt discount amortized to interest expense totaled \$11,526 and \$104,783, respectively.
-During the nine months ended January 31, 2014 and 2013, debt discount amortized to interest expense totaled \$208,250 and \$480,541, respectively.
+The debt discount resulting from interest and the value of warrants computed at the inception of the notes payable is amortized over the term of the notes as additional interest expense and was fully amortized as of April 30, 2014.